ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 External Sharing -  Sharing of form as a template | Enabled | Sharing forms as a template will be enabled, it is up to the Agency which forms they wish to publish.
 External Sharing -  Sharing of result summary | Disabled | Prevents potential data spills from result exposure.
 Record names by default | Disabled | Prevents the recording of user names where not required.
-Bing search and YouTube video embedding | Disabled | Prevents the use of Bing images and Youtube images within Forms.
+Bing search and YouTube video embedding | Disabled | Prevents the use of Bing images and YouTube images within Forms.
 Phishing protection | Enabled | Blocks forms from being shared or distributed if they contain common phishing questions.

 ## Microsoft Planner
-Microsoft Planner is a task planning and assignment tool which can intergrate with other Office 365 services such as Microsoft Teams.
-Plans developed within Planner can be published into calenders through an iCalendar feed.
+Microsoft Planner is a task planning and assignment tool which can integrate with other Microsoft 365 services such as Microsoft Teams.
+Planner leverages iCalendar publishing to allow planner users to add tasks into their calendar.
+When tasks are published via iCalendar, they are available to all users with the iCalendar URL.
+The users can be both internal and external to the organisation.

 Decision Point | Design Decision | Justification
 --- | --- | ---